rendercv/rendercv-pipeline/README.md

 - [Here](https://docs.rendercv.com/user_guide/), you can find a comprehensive user guide for RenderCV.
 # Education

-## University of Bari, Italy, MsC in Computer Science
+## University of Pennsylvania, BS in Computer Science

-- Sept 1996 – Oct 2002
+- Sept 2000 – May 2005
 - GPA: 3.9/4.0 ([a link to somewhere](https://example.com))
 - **Coursework:** Computer Architecture, Comparison of Learning Algorithms, Computational Theory